How Much Does It Cost to Build a Deck?

 - Choose a floating or freestanding deck.
 A freestanding deck is the most affordable style of deck since it’s not attached to any existing structure.

 - Consider using pretreated wood rather than composite materials.
 Using wood is a cheaper installation option up front, though it will require more care and maintenance each year than a composite deck.

 - Build in the winter if possible.
 If your region has milder winters, having a pro build a deck during the cool months might be more affordable and faster since it’s a less common time to build and use an outdoor deck.

 - DIY the less complicated steps.
-Building the foundation, railings, and deck planking may be beyond the skills of most homeowners, but perhaps you can arrange to have the deck builder leave the staining, sealing, or painting portion to you.
+Building the foundation, railings, and deck planking may be beyond the skills of most homeowners, but perhaps you can learn how to stain a wood deck and have the installer leave it to you.
 Then you don’t have to pay extra labor costs for finishing the deck.

 - Choose standard dimensions.
 Lumber comes in standard lengths of 8, 10, 12, and 16 feet.
 Building a deck with any of these dimensions eliminates lumber waste and makes it easier to calculate the cost of deck planking.